 The Research Summit is made possible through an educational grant from Mead Johnson Nutrition.

-The Small Grants Mentee/Mentor Program is now accepting applications from all NANN members with an interest in furthering their research interests and/or initiating their own research study or evidence-based practice (EBP) project.
+The Small Grants Program is open to NANN/NANNP members with an interest in furthering their research interests and/or initiating their own research study or evidence-based practice (EBP) project.
 The program provides an avenue for connecting those with little or no research background with experienced researchers to enhance their skills and promote the success of the research study or EBP project.
-The deadline to submit your grant application is Sunday, March 2, 2014 at 11:59pm CST.

 If you are selected to receive one of the four Small Grants, you are required to attend NANN’s Annual Educational Conference, September 10-13, 2014 in Phoenix to be recognized and receive your grant.
 You are also required to present your findings at the 2016 NANN Annual Educational Conference.